Skip to content

 • Customer Information phone number

-In addition to the braille signage, tactile walking surface indicators will be installed at every bus stop on property that TransLink owns.
-These raised surface indicators will be mounted on the ground to help customers who are blind or partially sighted know they are near a bus stop while helping direct them to the front door of the bus.
+In addition to the braille signage, tactile walking surface indicators are installed at every bus stop on property that TransLink owns.
+These raised surface indicators are mounted on the ground to help customers who are blind or partially sighted know they are near a bus stop while helping direct them to the front door of the bus.

-These improvements will help customers who are blind or partially sighted to better navigate the transit system by letting them know which stop they are at and which buses they are waiting for.
-TransLink will be the first transit system in Canada to install braille signage across its entire bus system once installation is complete.
+These improvements help customers who are blind or partially sighted to better navigate the transit system by letting them know which stop they are at and which buses they are waiting for.
+TransLink was the first transit system in Canada to install braille signage across its entire bus system.

 Accessible Navigation Project